Gabe Cupps: Early life and high school career

-Cupps was born on July 6, 2004 in Dayton, Ohio to Brook and Betsy Cupps.
-Cupps grew up on a farm in St. Paris, Ohio before moving to Centerville, Ohio, a suburb of Dayton, in the third grade.
-Brook has been the head coach of the Centerville High School Elks boys' basketball team since 2013.
+Cupps grew up on a farm in St. Paris, Ohio, before moving to Centerville, Ohio, in the third grade.
+His father Brook has been the head coach of the Centerville High School Elks boys' basketball team since 2013.
 Before that, he was the head coach and athletic director at Graham High School in St. Paris.
-So as a young child and a coach's son, Cupps was introduced to basketball immediately.
-He loved it and absorbed his dad's work ethic according to his older sister Ally Cupps, "I watch how hard Gabe works, and then watch how hard my dad works.
+As a result, Cupps was introduced to basketball at a young age.
+He absorbed his dad's work ethic according to his older sister Ally, "I watch how hard Gabe works, and then watch how hard my dad works.
 My whole life he’s just been basketball, basketball, basketball.
 And he loves his guys, and he gives them absolutely everything that he has.
 And then to see Gabe mirror that and to see how grounded he is..."
-As a young child, Cupps often worked on his skills at home in the basement.
-He would pick a spot on the wall and practice passing the ball to that exact spot 50 straight times with each hand.
-Cupps explained that his dad would reward him with stickers, "I had a giant sticker board in my room, and I put all the stickers I got on it, so I could keep track.
+As a child, Cupps worked on his skills at home in the basement.
+He would pick a spot on the wall and practice passing the ball to that exact spot 50 straight times with each hand, and his dad would reward him with stickers: "I had a giant sticker board in my room, and I put all the stickers I got on it, so I could keep track.
 It was setting mini-goals for me, and I think that helped develop my passion."

-He played alongside Bronny James on the North Coast Blue Chips AAU team in middle school and then the Cincinnati-based AAU team Midwest Basketball Club.
+Cupps played alongside Bronny James on the North Coast Blue Chips AAU team in middle school and then the Cincinnati-based AAU team Midwest Basketball Club.
 He led his high school team to a record of 95–20, with only eight losses coming after his freshman year.

 Freshman season

-In 2019, Cupps enrolled at Centerville High School.
-On December 7, 2019, he played his first game under his dad's tutelage as the boy's varsity basketball head coach.
-In his debut, Cupps scored 10 points in a close 46–47 loss to Trinity High School in Louisville, Kentucky.
+In 2019, Cupps enrolled at Centerville High School to play under his dad's tutelage.
+He made his high school debut on December 7, 2019, scoring 10 points in a 46–47 loss to Trinity High School in Louisville, Kentucky.
 On January 11, 2020, he scored a season-high 22 points in a 52–36 win over Springfield High School.
 The season ended with an overall record of 15–12, with Cupps playing in 25 of the 27 games.
-For the season, Cupps averaged 11.2 points, 2.1 assists, and 1.8 rebounds per game.
-His field goal percentage was 40.3%, and he made 3-point shots at a 38.1% clip.
-He also shot 77.1% on free throw attempts.
+Cupps averaged 11.2 points, 2.1 assists, and 1.8 rebounds per game, shooting 40.3% from the field and 38.1% from three-point range.